willianantunes/tutorials/2022/08/certbot-terraform-s3-cloudfront/README.md

 - CloudFront.
 - Route 53.

-To understand how to deal with the certificate's part and the architecture, please the article [Create a certificate using Certbot through Docker](https://www.willianantunes.com/not-available-yet).
+To understand how to deal with the certificate's part and the architecture, please read the article [Create a certificate using Certbot through Docker](https://www.willianantunes.com/not-available-yet).